-As a primary care physician striving to help people with prevention of chronic illness, I have encouraged patients to “lose weight and exercise” countless times.
+As a primary care physician striving to help people with the prevention of chronic illness, I have encouraged patients to “lose weight and exercise” countless times.
 As a patient, you may have heard this countless times.
 Almost universally patients are receptive to the idea of weight loss, but unfortunately, they almost universally return to the office the same weight despite attempts at diet changes (I’ll leave exercise to another blog post, but let me say weight loss without exercise is very difficult).
 We have all heard the recommendations before: decrease portions, cut out indulgent desserts, quit drinking soda, eat more vegetables, don’t go to the all-you-can-eat-buffet at Golden Corral, and the list goes on.

 In my experience, diet change really is more complicated than just cutting out a single item or indulgence.
 True dietary change, to consistently achieve weight loss, requires one to dramatically step out of their culinary comfort zone and rethink how, what, and why they eat.
 And, surprise, we can’t achieve that all in one blog post.
 However, the following 5 steps over 5 days are a great start to a personal plan for a diet change.
 Try a different step each day and make this next week one your body will remember.